Bryant is either blitz or keyed to Omameh.

 Stacking the box wasn't Meyer's strategy for stopping Always-Runs Denard in the second half; "keying" was.
 On re-watch I saw a few plays where the defense lined up in a pass protection formation, but then reacted to some sort of key in the backfield remarkably quickly and made for their running lanes.

 Here's a play mid-way through the 3rd.
 Gardner has just thrown the most accurate pass in history to hit Gallon for 30 yards.
-Ohio State puts six in the box with a tight cornerback just outside it and a linebacker shaded far enough inside the slot to trip the bubble screen wire in spread brains.
+Ohio State comes out in a nickel (!), and puts six in the box with a tight cornerback just outside it and a nickelback shaded far enough inside the slot to trip the bubble screen wire in spread brains.

 Meyer can get away with this because 1) Al Borges has no spread brain, and 2) Denard Robinson's nervous system currently does not extend to his throwing arm.
 Even so the safeties are 10-12 yards off the LOS and the corners are playing off as well.